Frequently Asked Questions about Your Family Trip to Florida

 A: First, most resorts and hotels have swimming pools.
 My suggestion is to hit the theme parks early and then go back to the pool during the midday hours when the sun is at its strongest.
 Then, return to the parks at night to enjoy the beautiful summer nights.

-Universal Studios Orlando has some great cool-down spots as well, where visitors can enjoy indoor, air-conditioned shows like Blue Man Group, which is a separately ticketed event.
+Universal Studios Orlando has some great cool-down spots as well, where visitors can enjoy indoor, air-conditioned shows.

 Alternatively, make your whole theme park trip based around the water.
 Orlando has loads fantastic water parks.
 SeaWorld’s Aquatica certainly keeps everyone cool with wave pools, slides and a white-sand beach.
 Walt Disney World's Blizzard Beach and Typhoon Lagoon are both favorite parks.